sollymay/show-hide-itunes/README.md

 My personal usage has been as follows:
 * I open iTunes (normally open at startup)
 * I invoke mini player mode (shift + CMD + M) if it is not already activated
 * I use CMD + G to show the iTunes mini player window and hide it, and CMD + F to search for music.
-When done, I use CMD + D to dismiss (hide) the window
+When done, I use CMD + G to dismiss (hide) the window

 ## Contributing
 1. Fork it!